 - klibc – a minimalistic subset of the standard C library

 Jonathan got his first look at the BSD Unix source back in 1981, when an instructor at the University of Colorado let him “fix” the paging algorithm.
 He has been digging around inside every system he could get his hands on ever since, working on drivers for VAX, Sun, Ardent, and x86 systems on the way.
 He got his first Linux system in 1993, and has never looked back.
-Jonathan is currently the co-founder and executive editor of Linux Weekly News.LWN.net
+Jon is the Co-founder and Executive Editor of Linux Weekly News.LWN.net

-He’s been co-maintainer of the arm-soc effort for 5 years and counting, during which we’ve driven the transition from total chaos to something that’s humming along very smoothly.
+Olof Johansson has been co-maintainer of the arm-soc effort for five years and counting, during which time he has helped drive the transition from total chaos to something that’s humming along very smoothly.

 Rik Van Riel

-Steven started working on the Linux kernel in 1998, when he was working on his Masters for Computer Science.
+Steven Rostedt started working on the Linux kernel in 1998, when he was working on his Master’s in computer science.
 Since then, he has focused on making Linux kernel development into a career.
 His upstream work includes being one of the first main developers of the PREEMPT_RT patch set.
 His focus has been on making the Linux kernel into a more deterministic operating system, and he helps maintain the real-time part of the scheduler.
 Steven currently maintains the stable releases of the PREEMPT_RT patch set.

-Ted graduated from MIT with a degree in computer science in 1990, after which he worked in MIT’s Information Systems (IS) department until 1999.
+Ted Ts’o graduated from MIT with a degree in computer science, after which he worked in MIT’s Information Systems department.
 During this time he was project leader of the Kerberos V5 team.

-In 1994, Ted created /dev/random Linux device node and the corresponding kernel driver, which was the first Linux kernel interface that provided high quality cryptographic random numbers to user programs.
+In 1994, Ted created the /dev/random Linux device node and the corresponding kernel driver, which was the first Linux kernel interface that provided high-quality cryptographic random numbers to user programs.

-After MIT IS, Ts’o went to work for VA Linux Systems for two years.
-In late 2001 he joined IBM, where he worked on improvements in the Linux kernel’s performance and scalability.
-After working on real time kernel at IBM, he joined The Linux Foundation for a two-year fellowship.
+After MIT, Ted went to work for VA Linux Systems for two years.
+In 2001, he joined IBM, where he worked on improvements in the Linux kernel’s performance and scalability.
+After working on the real-time kernel at IBM, he joined The Linux Foundation for a two-year fellowship.
 Initially he served as Chief Platform Strategist before becoming Chief Technology Officer in 2008.
-Ted also served as Treasurer for USENIX until 2008, and has chaired the annual Linux Kernel Developers Summit.
+Ted also served as Treasurer for USENIX until 2008, and has chaired the annual Linux Kernel Summit.